ok dat's enuffa dat - move along please - nuttin to see hear - gwan now, have yez no weekends to be goin to - along ower dat de lotta yeee.

 Multitasking Creativity?

+'A way with words and a gift for illustration rarely inhabit same brain.'
 Is the theme of an article by John Keenan over on the Guardian Arts Blog.
 Do you agree?
 I don't think so.
 The fact is that many writers, visual artists and indeed, musicians display talent to a high level across a number of these creative roles.

 Dr. Seuss, Hunter S Thompson, Miranda July and Dorothy Molloy come to mind.